tatsu-lab/alpaca_eval/README.md

 To evaluate a model you need to:

 1. Choose an evaluation set and compute outputs specified as `model_outputs`.
-By default, we use the AlpacaFarm evaluation set, which contain 805 examples.
-To compute outputs on AlpacaFarm use:
+By default, we use the a [slight variation] of the AlpacaFarm evaluation set, which contain 805 examples and we refer to AlpacaEval.
+To compute outputs on
+   AlpacaEval use:

 ```python
 import datasets